how long can gerbils go without food

 If your gerbil does become dehydrated due to any reason, you should take steps to rehydrate it as soon as possible.
 This may include providing it with an electrolyte solution or simply increasing its access to fresh drinking water.
 It is important to note that while dehydration can be reversed with proper care, it can cause serious health problems if left untreated for too long.
 Therefore, it is essential that you monitor your gerbil’s hydration levels closely and intervene if necessary.

-See also how long after tooth extraction can i eat spicy food
+See also how long can a bedbug live without food

 Are There Any Health Risks Associated with Fasting for Gerbils?